jsnyders/ClimbingComp/README.md

 Source: [https://github.com/jsnyders/ClimbingComp](https://github.com/jsnyders/ClimbingComp)

 ## Update 23-Oct
 ClimbingComp is read for testing.
-We plan to use it a the 14-Nov-15 Boston Rock Gym ABS comp.
+We plan to use it at the 14-Nov-15 Boston Rock Gym ABS comp.

 Notable improvements since last release:
 * Made number of routes configurable (1 to 6)